 Big Rock was originally part of a mountain formation in what is now Jasper National Park.
 During the last ice age - about 30,000 years ago - a large rockslide crashed debris onto the surface of a glacier that occupied the present day Athabasca River valley, and this debris, including Big Rock, was carried out of the mountains on the glacial surface.
 As the ice melted and the glacier retreated to the mountains, the rocky debris, including this huge erratic, were desposited across the prairies.

-In the 1970s, the Alberta government declared Okotoks Erratic a Provincial Historic Resource to protect its geological and cultural importance.
+In 1978, the Government of Alberta designated Okotoks “Big Rock” Erratic a Provincial Historic Resource to protect its geological and cultural importance.

 The Indigenous Blackfoot peoples name for the erratic is derived from their word for rock, which is "okatok."

 A traditional Blackfoot story describes how Big Rock came to feature the large split down its middle: